jjournot13/credit-risk-classification/README.md

 ## Summary

-Based on the accuracy, precision and recall scores, the model appears to do well in predicting the health or risk of a loan, with healthy loans having more higher scores.
+Based on the accuracy, precision and recall scores, the model appears to do well in predicting the health or risk of a loan, with healthy loans having higher scores.
 However, it should be noted that the data is imbalanced with healthy loans having a significantly larger representation (75,036 entries versus 2,500), which likely skewed the results.

 While this model should work for the company, I would like to either have a more balanced dataset to test in this model or use another model that can produce a more balanced comparison before making a recommendation.